 This is my go-to Mediterranean salad dressing.
 I love this Dijon vinaigrette, because of it’s blend of tangy sweetness that works on just about any kind of vegetable salad.
 People seem to go nuts over this dressing and make it all the time.

-Also, because of the tartness of this dressing, it goes great with any salad that has a combination of veggies with some sweet fruit and nuts.
+Because of the tartness of this dressing, honey dijon vinaigrette goes great with any salad that has a combination of veggies with some sweet fruit and nuts.
 I love it on a lettuce salad with feta cheese, salty nuts, and raisins or on our Apple, Walnut and Gorgonzola Salad.

 As with any dressing you make at home, you will find this to be much better tasting than store-bought, less expensive and lacking in all the chemicals and preservatives of a processed dressing.
 Enjoy!